theblitlabs/parity-server/README.md

 4. Commit your changes (`git commit -m 'Add some amazing feature'`)
 5. Push to the branch (`git push origin feature/amazing-feature`)
 6. Open a Pull Request

+Please ensure your PR:

+- Includes tests for new features
+- Updates documentation as needed
+- Follows the existing code style
+- Includes a clear description of changes

 ### License